aocg-ucm/diffractio/README.rst

 The **scalar** propagation schemes are implemented in modules:

 * X - fields are defined in the x axis.
-* Z - fields are defined in the z axis (for visualization and analysis).
-* XZ - fields are defined in the xz plane, being z the propagation direction.
 * XY - fields are defined in the xy transversal plane.
 * XYZ - fields are defined in the xyz volume.
+* XZ - fields are defined in the xz plane, being z the propagation direction.
+* Z - fields are defined in the z axis.

 Each scheme present three modules: